laddspencer/twitch-redis-bridge/README.md

 ```
 Subscribe to any of these channels with your favorite Redis client.

+### Follower Events
+You might be saying to yourself "how do I get events for new follows?"...the bad news is that Twitch does not provide this over the chat interface, so it's not currently possible with this package.
+The good news is that **Streamlabs** does provide this, and we've written a peer module, [streamlabs-redis-bridge](https://github.com/laddspencer/streamlabs-redis-bridge), that supports follows and donations.

 ## Talking Back
 In addition to publishing events, we can also forward Redis messages to chat.
 We do this by listening on the "chatter" channel and sending any text to the [tmi.js say()](https://docs.tmijs.org/v1.4.2/Commands.html#say) command.